Turcopole: Turcopoliers and attendants

-The turcopoles had their own leaders called Turcopoliers who outranked ordinary sergeants, at least in battle.
+The Turcopoles had their own leaders called Turcopoliers who outranked ordinary sergeants, at least in battle.
 The senior office-holders of the Knights Templar included a Turcopolier who commanded both the mercenary cavalry recruited by the Order in the east and the sergeant-brothers.
-The personal attendants of the Grand Master of the Temple included a turcopole - possibly as an interpreter or orderly.
+The personal attendants of the Grand Master of the Temple included a Turcopole - possibly as an interpreter or orderly.
 The Hospitallers included in their rank-structure a Turcopolier, who originally was probably a sergeant-brother but who in 1303 was accorded the senior status of conventual bailli (official in the Central Convent).
-Francesco Balbi (1568) reports that the leader of the English 'Langue' of the Knights of St John was the order's Turcopolier; and was also in charge of the coastal defences of Rhodes and Malta.
+Since the establishment of the Langues of the Knights Hospitaller in 1319, the Pilier (head) of the Langue of England (including Wales, Scotland and Ireland) was the order's Turcopolier; and in charge of the coastal defences of Rhodes and Malta.